Saving is simple with our Easy Saver account. Open with just £1, save what you like and withdraw your money when you want to.

-- you must open this account in your sole name.
-You can make it joint by going into branch or calling us after you've opened it
+Online applications must be made in your sole name.
+You can make it joint by going into branch or calling us after you've opened it.

 Yes.
 You can make as many withdrawals as you like from this account and there are no charges for doing so.
 You can withdraw your money in any of our branches.

 You can transfer money out of the account online but only to another Lloyds Bank account in your name.

 After 12 months, your account will change to a Standard Saver.
 Before this happens, we’ll contact you to explain your options and next steps.